jonathandell27/Copy-field-attributes-to-Excel-ArcGIS-Pro-/README.md

 # Copy-field-attributes-to-Excel-ArcGIS-Pro-
 Arc GIS Python tool for simple conversion of field attributes(name, alias, type, etc.) to an Excel table.

+Download the ZIP file containing the two files:
+1. Copying field names to Excel.atbx
+2. copying field names to excel.py

+The following steps must be performed in ArcGIS Pro!

 Step 1:
 Insert the toolbox - "Copying field names to Excel.atbx"